jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Spawn Of Yog-Sothoth.md

 RacialMods:
 Languages: Aklo
 SQ:
+SpecialAbilities:
+  Devastation (Ex): >
-SpecialAbilities: Devastation (Ex) As a full-round action, the spawn can assault a structure, dealing 4d6+16 points of damage to the structure in that round.
-Tenuous Natural Invisibility (Ex) This functions like natural invisibility, except it is subject to invisibility purge and effects that outline invisible creatures (such as glitterdust and faerie fire).
+    As a full-round action, the spawn can assault a structure, dealing 4d6+16 points of damage to the structure in that round.
+  Tenuous Natural Invisibility (Ex): >
+    This functions like natural invisibility, except it is subject to invisibility purge and effects that outline invisible creatures (such as glitterdust and faerie fire).
 It cannot be dispelled.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: